ircv4-wg/spec-devel/drafts/03-metadata.md

 ```

 ## The `DELETE` action
 The `DELETE` action SHALL delete the given value at the given key, if such a value exists.
 The `DELETE` action SHALL require at least one key (parameter key name `"key"`).
 This key MUST be a string, or array of strings for keys to delete.
-Other keys may be specified as parameters, but said keys MUST NOT change the semantics of the `DELETE` command.
+Other keys may be specified as parameters, but said keys MUST NOT change the semantics of the `DELETE` action.
 Errors SHALL be signalled with the top-level `"success"` key set to false.

 If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client.
 Deleted values MAY be sent back.
 If one of the elements of the `DELETE` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.